s017180/Watchdawg-2024/README.md

 [Spreadsheet](https://github.com/Dawgma-1712/Watchdawg-2024/blob/master/WATCHDAWG_2024_Excel%20_UPDATED_.xlsm)
 [Match Strategy Street](https://github.com/Dawgma-1712/Watchdawg-2024/blob/master/MatchStrategySheet2024.docx)

-* Note: The app on the Amazon store IS NOT UPDATED!
-Please use the Github for now as we finish updating our Amazon stor.
+* Please Note: Watchdawg has NOT BEEN UPDATED on the Amazon Fire Store as of yet.
+Please use the Github for now as we update our Amazon Fire Store.
 Thank you!